-There remains uncertainty around the terms under which the UK will leave the European Union ("EU").
-Although Brexit is not expected to have a significant impact on the Company's operational activity, this uncertainty leads to lack of clarity on how the EU and UK will interact in the future and the impact on financial services.
-It also leads to volatility in financial markets, which can increase certain risks.
+From 31 December 2020, the Brexit transition period ended and EU law no longer applies in the UK.
+The Company and its subsidiary, Equitable Life, like many financial services businesses, has had to make some changes to adjust to the new regulatory requirements.
+The Company has contacted all relevant policyholders where required.
+Although Brexit is not expected to have a significant impact on the Company's operational activity, the uncertainty of ongoing discussion between the UK and EU regarding financial services, leads to a lack of clarity on how the EU and UK will interact, and the impact on financial services.
+It also could lead to volatility in financial markets, which can increase certain risks.

 The Company has in place controls to minimise the impact of any volatility.

-The Company continues to monitor the progress made on the terms under which the UK will trade with the EU from the end of 2020.
+The Company is also considering the longer term impact of Brexit on its subsidiary, Equitable Life, which may require further review in 2021.
 The Company believes that it has adequate mitigating controls and procedures in place to address these risk areas.